cagena/Lab2/README.md

 desired setpoint position and actual position sensed by the encoder) to essentially "correct" the motor duty cycle, also known as pulse-width-modulation.
 The product of the control gain and error signal produces the actuation signal that is sent to the motor, which changes the magnitude and direction of torque.
-Our step response test system prompts the user to input a proportional gain value, K_p, then if inputs a value for the setpoint that represents one rotation, 16384.
+Our step response test system prompts the user to input a proportional gain value, K_p, then it inputs a value for the setpoint that represents one rotation, 16384.
 Commented code is in the plot file to add a prompt for the user to input a setpoint value.
 One consideration when using the step response test is that on reset the plot may appear empty, run the test again and the test will work properly.